nilinswap/local_library/README.md

                 # the catalog application doesn't have such permission!
         ```
 ###Juice out
-- Can you notice Django is just
+- Can you notice?
+Django is just
     - Extend model and migrate
     - Extend view that uses model
     - Extend template, create holes for context and combine template and context in view